 - Avoid using your windshield wipers to clear the windshield of snow and ice.
 The rough texture can damage your wiper blades, which will prevent them from adequately clearing the windshield in ice and snow.
 Instead, scrape your windshield or allow the car to warm up naturally.

-If you get into a winter weather car accident caused by a reckless driver, you may need an attorney to help you seek compensation for the damages caused to your vehicle and for the injuries you suffered.
+The above winter driving tips will help you stay safe on the road during cold weather.
+If you get into a car accident caused by a reckless driver this winter, you may need an attorney to help you seek compensation for the damages caused to your vehicle and for the injuries you suffered.
 Contact us today at (973) 279-7246 or fill out our online form to get your free case review.